Riku Watanabe: Professional career

 On May 24, 2022, Watanabe made his First League debut in the Interleague play (NPB) against the Yokohama DeNA BayStars.
 On May 28, he played as a starting member in the match against the Hiroshima Toyo Carp and recorded his first Home run.
 In 2022 season, he finished the regular season in 20 games with a batting average of .273, a 3 home runs and a RBI of 9.

+In 2023 season, Watanabe played in 79 games in the Western League, but never had a chance to play in the Pacific League.